mishuvs/build_it_bigger/README.md

 ### Required Components

-* Project contains a Java library for supplying jokes
+- [x] Project contains a Java library for supplying jokes
-* Project contains an Android library with an activity that displays jokes passed to it as intent extras.
+- [X] Project contains an Android library with an activity that displays jokes passed to it as intent extras.
-* Project contains a Google Cloud Endpoints module that supplies jokes from the Java library.
+- [x] Project contains a Google Cloud Endpoints module that supplies jokes from the Java library.
 Project loads jokes from GCE module via an async task.
-* Project contains connected tests to verify that the async task is indeed loading jokes.
+- [x] Project contains connected tests to verify that the async task is indeed loading jokes.
-* Project contains paid/free flavors.
+- [x] Project contains paid/free flavors.
 The paid flavor has no ads, and no unnecessary dependencies.

 ### Required Behavior

-* App retrieves jokes from Google Cloud Endpoints module and displays them via an Activity from the Android Library.
+- [x] App retrieves jokes from Google Cloud Endpoints module and displays them via an Activity from the Android Library.

-### Optional Components

-Once you have a functioning project, consider adding more features to test your Gradle and Android skills.
-Here are a few suggestions:

-* Make the free app variant display interstitial ads between the main activity and the joke-displaying activity.
-* Have the app display a loading indicator while the joke is being fetched from the server.
-* Write a Gradle task that starts the GCE dev server, runs all the Android tests, and shuts down the dev server.